 Check with your doctor before including cashews in your pregnancy diet:

 It’s always best to be extra safe and talk it out with your doctor about potential side effects before making any change to your diet during pregnancy.
 So let your doctor know you’re thinking about consuming cashews on a regular basis during pregnancy and get their expert advice.
+If you have had previous kidney stones, they might advise you to limit your intake of cashews to no more than a few times per week.

 Will you be including cashews in your pregnancy diet?